Demographics of the Republic of Artsakh

 Demographic features of the population of Artsakh include population density, ethnicity, education level, health of the populace, economic status, religious affiliations, and other aspects.

 In the census of 2015, the population of Artsakh had a population of 145,053, consisting of 144,683 Armenians and 238 Russians, and others.
-Following the 2023 Azerbaijani offensive and the subsequent flight of Nagorno-Karabakh Armenians, a UN mission estimated that only 50 to 1000 Armenians remained in the region.
+Following the 2023 Azerbaijani offensive and the subsequent expulsion of Nagorno-Karabakh Armenians, a UN mission estimated that only 50 to 1000 Armenians remained in the region.

 Most of the Armenian population is Christian and belongs to the Armenian Apostolic Church.
 Certain Orthodox Christian and Evangelical Christian denominations also exist; other religions include Judaism.

 Historical overview of Artsakh's demographics

 18th century

 Concrete numbers about the demographic situation in Artsakh appear since the 18th century.
 Archimandrite Minas Tigranian, after completing his secret mission to Persian Armenia ordered by the Russian Tsar Peter the Great stated in a report dated March 14, 1717, that the patriarch of the Gandzasar Monastery, in Artsakh, had under his authority 900 Armenian villages.

 In his letter of 1769 to Russia's Count P. Panin, the Georgian king Erekle II, in his description of Artsakh wrote :

 Seven families rule the region of Khamse.
 Its population is totally Armenian.